PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Paper Mario*{: .italic }
 >
 > Distant relatives of dayzees, Floro Sapiens are extremely conscious of their environment.
-They work to keep it clean and safe, and often resort to hostility when they can’t fix the problem with good vibes.
+They work to keep it clean and safe, and often resort to hostility when they can't fix the problem with good vibes.
 >
 > *Created by: @lonelyazalea*{: .italic .courage-color }
 >